Cardiology & Iowa CME Requirements

 40 total hours every 2 years

 The Iowa Board of Medicine requires 40 Category 1 CME hours over a 2 year renewal period.
 If more than 40 hours are accumulated, up to 20 may be carried over.
+The number of required Category 1 credits is pro-rated for anyone who holds a permanent or administrative medicine license that was issued for fewer than two full years.

 Physicians who provide primary care to patients are additionally required to complete 2 hours of Category 1 activities for chronic pain management and 2 hours of Category 1 activities for end-of-life care every five years.